|Country:||United Kingdom (UK)|

 Purchase Minstrel Hops

 Minstrel hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Minstrel Hops
+Origin and Geneology of the Minstrel Hop

 Minstrel is a seedling of Sovereign, dwarf and was planted in 2006 as part of the Charles Faram Hop Development Program.
 It was released commercially in 2012.

 Flavor & Aroma Profile of Minstrel Hops